8084/purescript-difference-containers/README.md

 # Explanation

-Suppose we have some container type `cnt :: * -> *` with associative operation `append :: ∀ a. cnt a -> cnt a -> cnt a`, the time complexity of which is dependent on the first argument's size and is constant for any size of the second.
+Suppose there is a container type `cnt :: * -> *` with associative operation `append :: ∀ a. cnt a -> cnt a -> cnt a`, the time complexity of which is dependent on the first argument's size and is constant for any size of the second.

 Then, a structure of form `append (append a b) c` is equivalent to the one of form `append a (append b c)`, but the latter requires less computations, because the size of `a` plus the size of `b` is generally less than the size of `a` plus the size of `append a b`.